I was young and he was not. It’s an age old story, and age is exactly what did us in.

 Marriage is presumed to be stable – at least for awhile.
 Certainly the complexity of undoing a marriage lessens the likelihood of taking it lightly – despite our current divorce statistics.

 Theoretically, living together is a lesser commitment.
 You move in, you stay a number of months or years, you move out.
-Then again, I’ll turn to the example of Sex and the City one more time.
+I’ll turn to the example of Sex and the City again.
 Miranda did well living with Steve, and then making it legal.

 Costs Of Cohabitation, Lack Of Protections

-But what if your arrangement lasts a considerable time?
+But what if your arrangement lasts for years?

 What if it splits down traditional roles, with the male as breadwinner and the female taking care of the household, while earning less or possibly nothing?